Post-war consensus: Collapse of consensus

 A cause of the supposed collapse of the post war consensus is the idea of the state overload thesis, chiefly examined in the UK by political scientist Anthony King.
 He summarises the chain of events as saying "Once upon a time, then, man looked to God to order the World.
 Then he looked to the market.
 Now he looks to government".
 It is suggested that due to the increased demand on the government during the consensus years, that an imbalance grew between what was possible to deliver and the demands that had been created.
 The process is defined as being cyclical: "more demands means more government intervention, which generates yet more expectations".
 It is believed that these qualms with the consensus are what led, in part, to the emergence of the New Right and Margaret Thatcher.

 Thatcher reversed other elements of the post-war consensus, as when her Housing Act 1980 allowed the residents to buy their flats.
 Thatcher did keep key elements of the post-war consensus, such as nationalised health care.

 She promised Britons in 1982 that the National Health Service is "safe in our hands."

 Economists Stephen Broadberry and Nicholas Crafts have argued that anticompetitive practices, enshrined in the post-war consensus, appear to have hindered the efficient working of the economy and, by implication, the reallocation of resources to their most profitable uses.
 David Higgins says the statistical data support Broadberry and Crafts.

 The consensus was increasingly seen by those on the right as being the cause of Britain's relative economic decline.
 Believers in New Right political beliefs saw their ideology as the solution to Britain's economic dilemmas in the 1970s.
 When the Conservative Party won the 1979 general election in the wake of the 1978–79 Winter of Discontent, they implemented New Right ideas and brought the post-war consensus to an end.

 New Zealand

-Outside Britain, the term "post-war consensus" is used for an era of New Zealand political history, from the first New Zealand Labour Party government of the 1930s until the election of a fundamentally changed Labour party in 1984, following years of mostly New Zealand National Party rule.
-As in the UK, it was built around a 'historic compromise' between the different classes in society: the rights, health and security of employment for all workers would be guaranteed, in return for co-operation between unions and employers.
-The key ideological tenets of governments of the period were Keynesian economic policy, heavy interventionism, economic regulation and a very powerful welfare state.
+Outside Britain, the term "post-war consensus" is used for an era of New Zealand political history, from the First Labour Government of New Zealand of the 1930s until the election of a fundamentally changed Labour party in 1984, following years of mostly New Zealand National Party rule.
+As in the UK, it was built around a 'historic compromise' between the different classes in society: the rights, health and security of employment for all workers would be promised by government, in return for co-operation between unions and employers.
+The key ideological tenets of governments of the period were Keynesian economic policy, heavy interventionism, economic regulation and an extensive welfare state.